 Click the Notes icon .

-Select the note filter, tag, or notebook you want to display.
-This will limit the content in the resource's main display to only the words, phrases, or passages on which you've created a note or highlight.
+Select the filter type (Highlights or Notes), Reference, Notebook, or Anchor you want to display.
+This will limit the content in the resource's main display to only the words, phrases, or passages on which you've added notes or highlights.

 Delete a Note, Notebook, or Highlight